Regulation on Master's study at the University of Iceland School of Health Sciences, no 60/2019.

 In exceptional circumstances, a faculty may allow a Master's student to take undergraduate courses for a maximum of 20 credits unless the undergraduate programme is more than 180 credits.
 Thorough reasoning must be provided for such decisions.
 Minimum grades for undergraduate courses should be a whole grade higher than the stated minimum grade for the course in question.

-Every Master's student shall have a tutor who is a permanent member of academic staff at the relevant University of Iceland faculty.
-The tutor, together with the student, shall submit a plan for the Master's project to be approved by the faculty's standing committee.
-A supervisor shall assist the student with the Master's thesis.
-The tutor and the supervisor shall generally be the same person.
-Students may have external supervisors if these individuals meet the requirements stipulated in this Regulation.
-Students can discuss the Master's project and anything else connected to the programme with the supervisor and the tutor.
-If the tutor and supervisor are not the same person, the tutor shall be responsible for ensuring that the project conforms with the requirements of the faculty in question.
-The supervisor, along with the tutor, shall provide the student with guidance on the Master's project.
+Every Master's student shall have an administrative supervisor who is a permanent member of academic staff at the relevant University of Iceland faculty.
+The administrative supervisor, together with the student, shall submit a plan for the Master's project to be approved by the faculty's standing committee.
+An academic supervisor shall assist the student with the Master's thesis.
+The administrative supervisor and the academic supervisor shall generally be the same person.
+Students may have external academic supervisors if these individuals meet the requirements stipulated in this Regulation.
+Students can discuss the Master's project and anything else connected to the programme with the academic supervisor and the administrative supervisor.
+If the administrative supervisor and academic supervisor are not the same person, the administrative supervisor shall be responsible for ensuring that the project conforms with the requirements of the faculty in question.
+The academic supervisor, along with the administrative supervisor, shall provide the student with guidance on the Master's project.
 They shall both be members of the Master's degree committee.

 Article 11.
-Requirements of tutors, supervisors and other persons assessing studies and research projects.
+Requirements of administrative supervisors, academic supervisors and other persons assessing studies and research projects.

-A tutor must always be either a permanent member of academic staff (lecturer, senior lecturer or professor) in the subject in question or a specialist who has passed an appropriate qualifications assessment.
-Supervisors of Master's students must have completed at least a Master's degree or equivalent in the relevant academic field.
-Care must be taken to ensure that students' projects fall under the specialisations of their supervisors.
-Supervisors of Master’s students, whether they are permanent teaching staff at the University of Iceland or not, must be recognised experts in the field in question and have published works connected to the student’s project in an outlet that makes rigorous academic demands.
+An administrative supervisor must always be either a permanent member of academic staff (lecturer, senior lecturer or professor) in the subject in question or a specialist who has passed an appropriate qualifications assessment.
+Academic supervisors of Master's students must have completed at least a Master's degree or equivalent in the relevant academic field.
+Care must be taken to ensure that students' projects fall under the specialisations of their academic supervisors.
+Academic supervisors of Master’s students, whether they are permanent teaching staff at the University of Iceland or not, must be recognised experts in the field in question and have published works connected to the student’s project in an outlet that makes rigorous academic demands.

 Article 12.
 Master's degree committees and external examiners.